 Proper overhang length protects siding, fascia, and foundations, extending material life by 10+ years.

-Essential Metal Roof Overhang Details
+Essential Components of a Metal Roof Overhang

 A metal roof overhang is not complete without the right edge details.
 Components like drip edges, screws, trims, and flashing make the difference between a roof that lasts decades and one that fails within years.